ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

 assemblage_sequence = a0.sequence
 ```

-In both cases, `sequence` is a length `b` list of lists of `SequenceObject` objects.
-Each of these lists can be read off, left to right, to generate the corresponding circuit for that output.
+In both cases, `sequence` is a length `b` *list of lists of `SequenceObject` objects*.
+Each of these lists can be read off, left to right, to generate the corresponding quantum circuit, time going again left to right, for that output.
 Each `SequenceObject` represents a single-qubit or two-qubit gate, possibly controlled on other qubits, and possibly representing an unknown oracle unitary.
-Rarely, however, does one need to work with this circuit representation explicitly, and instead these objects are almost always only used by internal logic of the package to yield Qiskit-based quantum circuit objects.
+Rarely, however, does one need to work with this circuit representation explicitly from the `SequenceObject` lists.
+Instead, these objects are almost always only used by internal methods of the package to yield Qiskit-based quantum circuit objects.

 ### On compiling gadget assemblages to Qiskit :computer:

-The main logic used to turn `sequence` into a circuit is contained in `seq2circ.py`; the main method within this module, `seq2circ`, can take either a list of list of `SequenceObject` objects, or just a list of `SequenceObject` objects, and product a quantum circuit using Qiskit.
+The main logic used to turn `sequence` into a circuit is contained in `seq2circ.py`; the main method within this module, `seq2circ`, can take either a list of lists of `SequenceObject` objects, or just a list of `SequenceObject` objects, and product a quantum circuit using Qiskit.

 ```python
 # Create a gadget g0.